ziyun1235/ziyun1235/README.md

 - 💞️ I’m looking to collaborate on Interior design
 - 📫 How to reach me chengziyun3@gmail.com
 - 😄 Pronouns: Ziyun
-- ⚡ Fun fact: I am a cool person.
+- ⚡ Fun fact: I am a emotional person with a glass heart.

 <!---
 ziyun1235/ziyun1235 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.